orbithaloguy/tkinter-python-projects/README.md

 ## 📂 Completed Projects

  -  **BinarytoDecimal**: A program that converts binary digits to human-readable decimal digits
  -  **PasswordManager** : Safely *save*, *encrypt*, and *manage* your passwords in one place
+ -  **GUICalculator** : A simple GUI Calculator capable of basic arithmetic operations

 ---

 ## ⏭️ UpComing Projects

- - **GUICalculator** : A simple GUI Calculator capable of basic arithmetic operations
+ - **GUITodoList** :  A basic GUI todo list with basic functionality made with tkinter and python

 ---